 Concluding Healthy Energy Bar Recipes

-I can't say for sure whether or not my new years resolution to exercise more will last the whole of 2018, but I can say with far more confidence that my new homemade energy bar obsession will.
-After seeing just how many recipes there are out there I have been totally converted from store-bought to homemade.
+I can't say for sure whether or not my new year's resolution to exercise more will last the whole of the year, but I can say with far more confidence that my new homemade energy bar obsession will.
+After seeing just how many energy bar recipes there are out there I have been totally converted from store-bought to homemade.